 Once you start a blog and put out content, the next step is getting people to read it.
-That usually means you want people other your mom and best friend to read it too.
-You need to get people clicking over.
-There are countless bloggers with thousands of daily page views, so they are doing something right.
-What do you need to do drive traffic to your blog?
+That usually means you want people other than your mom and best friend to visit.

-Before we go any further, I want you to ignore the article that you read where someone started a blog, and a month later they had 50,000 pageviews.
+Before we go any further, I want you to ignore the article you read where someone started a blog, and a month later, they had 50,000 pageviews.
 The truth is that while you can have that success, the fact is more than 95% of bloggers will not.
-And, if you think it will happen to you; you may end up very disappointed.
+And, if you think it will happen to you, you may end up very disappointed.

 There are strategies you can implement right now that can direct traffic to your site.
 But, you are going to need to put in some hard work to make it happen.

-TRICKS TO GET MORE PEOPLE TO YOUR BLOG
+TRICKS TO GET MORE TRAFFIC TO YOUR BLOG

 1. Using Pinterest for Blog Traffic